commtech/fscc-windows/README.md

 fscc_purge(h, TRUE, TRUE);
 ```

-In in addition to the standard errors that the DeviceIoControl() function returns
+In addition to the standard errors the DeviceIoControl() function returns,
-there is an error specific to the FSCC you might run into.
+there is an error specific to the FSCC you might encounter.

-STATUS_IO_TIMEOUT: If trying to use a FSCC port without a transmit clock present.
+STATUS_IO_TIMEOUT: If you are trying to use an FSCC port without a transmit clock present,
-            This check can be turned off with the 'ignore_timeout' command
+            this check can be turned off with the 'ignore_timeout' command
             line parameter.

-A complete example of how to do this can be found in the files
+A complete example of how to do this can be found in the file
 `fscc\lib\fscc\c\examples\purge.c`.

 ###### C++ Library